 IV.3 In the space below, make a sketch of the detected light curve.
 You might need a few minutes of data to recognize the full pattern.
-(If you want, you can print out your light curve and attach it to your lab write-up.)

 IV.4 Based on the detected light curve, what are the sizes and distances of the planets around the system you've detected?
 Be as specific as possible (can you guess exact sizes?)
 Explain your reasoning.